yuval-ro/guides/ohmyposh/ohmyposh.md

     code $PROFILE
     ```

-    Paste in the file the following lines, where the is your selected theme's:
+    Paste in the opened file the following lines:
     ```PowerShell
     # This will call the OMP init script every time a PowerShell instance is started,
     #  and set the theme to the one defined by the local .json file as follows: